DrBooly-491/hydra-loadingscreen/README.md

 ## Support

-For any questions, feedback, or assistance with using the NPC Interaction System, you can join our Discord server:
+For any questions, feedback, or assistance with using the loadingscreen, you can join our Discord server:

 [![Discord](https://img.shields.io/discord/1131142366204530769?color=7289da&label=Discord&logo=discord&logoColor=white)](https://discord.gg/b5kjPY2FM8)